About the Event

-At this RFF seminar, RFF’s Roberton Williams will present an analysis of the impact of carbon pricing policies across income groups.
-Chad Stone of the Center on Budget and Policy Priorities will share new research on how to design and implement policy options that protect the most vulnerable households.
-Aparna Mathur of the American Enterprise Institute and Adele Morris of The Brookings Institution will provide comments on the two presentations, and all speakers will participate in a panel discussion on how climate policies may impact low-income households more broadly.
+At this RFF seminar, RFF’s Roberton Williams presented an analysis of the impact of carbon pricing policies across income groups.
+Chad Stone of the Center on Budget and Policy Priorities shared new research on how to design and implement policy options that protect the most vulnerable households.
+Aparna Mathur of the American Enterprise Institute and Adele Morris of The Brookings Institution provided comments on the two presentations, and all speakers will participate in a panel discussion on how climate policies may impact low-income households more broadly.

 - Aparna Mathur, Resident Scholar, American Enterprise Institute

-- Adele Morris, Senior Fellow and Policy Director, Climate and Energy Economics Project, The Brookings Institution
+- Adele Morris, Senior Fellow and Policy Director, Climate and Energy Economics Project, Brookings Institution

 - Chad Stone, Chief Economist, Center on Budget and Policy Priorities